 The professional standards describes the knowledge and skills expected of entry level exercise and sports science professionals.

 The standards are targeted to people wanting to gain accreditation.
 They are also a guide for developing courses that lead to accreditation.

-The Exercise Science (ES) Standards are based on the minimum knowledge and skills required to work in all areas of exercise science.
+The Accredited Exercise Science (AES) Standards are based on the minimum knowledge and skills required to work in all areas of exercise science.

-The ES Standards aim to guide development of exercise science courses that lead to an Australian Qualification Framework (AQF) Level 7 Bachelor Degree qualification. see Education Providers
+The AES Standards aim to guide development of exercise science courses that lead to an Australian Qualification Framework (AQF) Level 7 Bachelor Degree qualification. see Education Providers

 ESSA may accredit people with an appropriate qualification and who meet the ESSA Exercise Science Standards as an Accredited Exercise Scientist (AES).

 A person must gain this accreditation before seeking other ESSA accreditations. see Ways to join ESSA.

 The AEP Professional Standards are based on the minimum knowledge and skills for a person to start work in clinical exercise physiology.

 The AEP Professional Standards are intended to guide development of courses that lead to an AQF Level 7 four year Bachelor Degree qualification or above. see Education Providers